jpowel01/analytical-qc/README.md

 - Backend
 - Frontend

+### Database

-**Database**: The database contains substance, sample, experiment, and file information along with structured and freeform annotations.
+The database contains substance, sample, experiment, and file information along with structured and freeform annotations.
 It is currently located at ccte-postgres-res.dmap-prod.aws.epa.gov, under database res_gsincl01_qsar and schema sbox_analytical_qc.
 DDL and CSV table exports are located in the db directory of this project.

+### Static content (content-server)

-**Static content (content-server)**: Static files are served from a directory by an nginx server.
+Static files are served from a directory by an nginx server.
 The directory containing all files is currently located at L:/Lab/NCCT_Richard/Antony Williams/analytical-qc_GFBS_010722/analytical-qc_content-server_static.tar.gz.
 The contents of this file (~10 GB) should be extracted into the content-server/static directory of this project for deployment.

+### Backend (server)

-**Backend (server)**: A database API served by a Spring Boot web service.
+A database API served by a Spring Boot web service.

+### Frontend (client)

-**Frontend (client)**: A frontend interface in Vue.js, running on an nginx server.
+A frontend interface in Vue.js, running on an nginx server.

 ## Deployment